Lessons Learned From Our 14-Year Old

 Next lesson we both were reminded of is to really focus on being grateful for everything that you have, rather focusing on what you don’t have.
 I have two good friends that I called after Rachel had called me about the tickets.
 I have known both women for over 40 years.
 Sara also verified that our ticket offer was legit and offered to let us stay in her home in the city and recommended a restaurant and met us for dinner before the show.
 Susan, the second friend lives in a suburb but has a condo in the city of Chicago.
 She also offered to let us stay in her condo, if she could figure out how we could get keys and if she could get a parking pass for us.
 So, we stayed in the condo, which overlooks Lake Michigan out one side and Navy Pier out the other.
 She made several calls to the condo management company, arranged for keys to be left for us and gave us a 24-hour parking voucher.

 We are both beyond grateful for our friendships, the tickets, the opportunity to have an unbelievable mom/daughter adventure.
-The adventure reminded me to be resourceful, be grateful, don’t be afraid to make changes to your plans, don’t give up, focus on what I want, and spontaneity can be a great thing.
+The adventure reminded me to be resourceful, to be grateful, don’t be afraid to make changes to plans, don’t give up, focus on what I want, and spontaneity can be a great thing.